radial-color-picker/vue-color-picker/docs/api.md

 * Params: `hue` (`Number`)
 * **Required**

-Emitted every time the color changes (i.e. rotation of the wheel).
+Emitted every time the color updates.
+This could be a touchstart/mousedown event, when rotating the knob, keyboard shortcuts like <kbd>↑</kbd>, and scrolling if enabled.
 It's also the glue between the color picker component and the outside world.
 Use this to update the `hue` prop.

 ```vue{2,11,12,13}
 <template>